 CodeGuard uses Amazon Web Service’s Simple Storage Service (S3) to house website and database backup data.
 This service was selected because it provides 99.999999999% durability by storing data redundantly across multiple physical locations.
 In addition to being able to withstand two simultaneous datacenter failures, all customer backup data is encrypted using an AES-256 bit key.

-The data is physically stored in Amazon Web Services “US Region,” which includes one or more datacenters in the following US cities:
+If you sign up through www.codeguard.com, the data is physically stored in Amazon Web Services “US Region,” which includes one or more datacenters in the following US cities:

 Dallas/Fort Worth, TX